 The more dense white patches may be slightly raised, and can have a firm surface that you can feel clearly with your finger.
 It may even feel a little more rough than the surrounding tongue surface.

 A leukoplakia patch is usually completely painless, but sometimes it may be a little tender to hot drinks or food, or to spicy foods.

 What's the cause of leukoplakia?
-The cause is almost always some form of irritation or rubbing.
+The CAUSE is almost always some form of irritation or rubbing.
 Something is rubbing on the area that has become white.
 It's just like developing a callous of hard skin on your hand if you do a lot or work with hand tools or ropes, for example.
 The constant rubbing causes the skin cells to multiply and build up a protective layer.

 But the surfaces inside your mouth are much more delicate than your hands, and any constant irritation will quickly result in a build-up of cells, resulting in a visible white patch.
 It's a thickened layer of mucosa, trying to protect itself.